 When should I not book a tutorial but just come to drop-in hours?

 Drop-in hours are good if you have questions about an assignment but haven’t started writing yet.
 They are also good for short assignments (1 to 3 pages) and for questions about citation.

-Can someone at the Writing Centre edit my work?
+Can someone at CTL Writing Support edit my work?

 Writing tutors focus on teaching you the skills you need to become a better writer.
 We can teach you to edit your own work, but we will not edit it for you.

-Can I email my work to the Writing Centre and have someone correct it for me?
+Can I email my work to CTL Writing Support and have someone correct it for me?